TakudzwaMakoni/BlackOS/README.md

 ![](media/BlackOSLogo.png)

-BlackOS is an ODH project which attempts to make shellsurfing more UI friendly.
+BlackOS (C) is an ODH project which attempts to make the terminal more UI friendly.
 It introduces packages such as DisplayKernel and Trinkets, The former is an API for developing a Text based UI using the DisplayKernel Library, the latter is a feature rich C++ shell superposed onto the default shell.
 Both projects are open source and available via GPL v3.0.

 TRINKETS - ScreenShell

 ![](media/TrLogo.png)

-Trinkets ScreenShell (C) is a fullscreen Trinkets shell which uses the DisplayKernel API to develop a powerful and feature rich Terminal Shell.
+Trinkets ScreenShell (C) is a fullscreen Trinkets shell which uses the DisplayKernel API to develop a powerful shellsurfing UI and a feature rich Terminal Shell superposed onto the default shell.

 ![](media/start-tr.gif)